calyxir/www/content/post/one-year.md

 "dialects" or languages at different levels of abstractions.
 In the long-term, the CIRCT community is interested in compiling high-level languages to hardware designs, which is something Calyx can already do today.
-In order to align our efforts, we've started implementing a [Calyx dialect][calyx-dialect] which can be emitted from other dialects in CIRCT, transformed by the Calyx compiler, and of course, integrated with `fud`.
+In order to align our efforts, we've implemented a [Calyx dialect][calyx-dialect] which can be emitted from other dialects in CIRCT, transformed by the Calyx compiler, and of course, integrated with `fud`.

-## Control-Directed Optimizations: Register Unsharing

-Calyx's strength is in its ability to represent *both* the structure and the control flow of a hardware accelerator.
-Apart from simplifying the design of frontends, this also enables unique new optimizations that we've termed control-directed hardware optimizations.
-These optimizations are truly unique to Calyx---the compiler needs to have both an understanding of the control flow and the structural representation to implement them.

-One such optimization is register unsharing.
-Yes you read that right, *unsharing*.
-But please hold your ire for a moment, I promise there is a method to my madness.
-In compilers like LLVM (and Calyx), register allocation (or register sharing) passes aim to reduce the usage of registers in a hardware design.
-Owing to the multi-objective design space, certain hardware designs, such as ones targeting FPGAs may want to do the opposite---use more registers in order to simplify other circuitry.

-Sharing reduces the resources a given design requires; however, it does so at the cost of increasing the wiring complexity.
-Each "shared" instance of a register requires a multiplexer (or a mux) to arbitrate access to it.
-Unsharing, in contrast, moves the trade-off in an opposite direction.
-It increases the number of registers in a design but reduces the wiring complexity by requiring fewer multiplexers.

-There are no universally "correct" places on this trade-off curve.
-FPGAs have a set amount of resources per block and so up to a certain point it can be better to have more registers rather than more multiplexers while the opposite holds for taping out a design.

-The [optimization pass][register-sharing] itself uses a Calyx-specific version of a reaching definitions analysis that accounts for Calyx's guarded assignments.
-The reaching definition can be used to calculate groups that "must-write" and "may-read" to registers and use this information to rewrite groups to unshare registers.
-For more technical details about the implementation please take a look at the [pull request][register-sharing-pr].
+The CIRCT developers have also implemented a [lowering pass][scf-to-calyx] that transforms programs in the [SCF dialect][scf], which represents parallel, imperative, loop-based programs, to Calyx.
+We're super excited about the future opportunities that this integration brings and will be building tons of new features using it.
+If you're excited about CIRCT and Calyx, you can start contributing to the [issues][calyx-circt-issues].

 ## Calyx Interpreter